 Design excellence since 1853

-In 1853 Luckett & Farley was founded as an architectural firm by Isaiah Rogers and Henry Whitestone in Louisville, Kentucky.
-Whitestone was succeeded by D. X. Murphy in 1880 and D. X. Murphy & Brother in 1890.
-Whitestone and Murphy were committed to their hometown and were responsible for some of Louisville’s historic landmarks including the Louisville City Hall Clock Tower, Churchill Downs, the original Jefferson County Jail, and the L & N Railroad Office Building.
+Luckett & Farley traces its roots back to 1853 when Isaiah Rogers and Henry Whitestone established it as an architectural firm in Louisville, Kentucky.
+Whitestone was succeeded by D. X. Murphy in 1880, forming D. X. Murphy & Brother in 1890.
+Both Whitestone and Murphy left a mark on Louisville's skyline, contributing to iconic landmarks such as the Louisville City Hall Clock Tower, Churchill Downs, the original Jefferson County Jail, and the L & N Railroad Office Building.

-In 1935, the firm was incorporated under the name D. X. Murphy & Brother.
-In 1962, the owners of the firm, Jean D. Farley and T. D. Luckett, II, changed its name to Luckett & Farley, Inc. By this time, the staff included civil and structural engineers working alongside the architects.
-In 1970, in-house mechanical and electrical engineering were incorporated into the firm's services, as well as construction management.
-In 1973, the firm changed to its current corporate name of Luckett & Farley Architects, Engineers and Construction Managers, Inc.
+Incorporated in 1935 as D. X. Murphy & Brother, the firm underwent a name change in 1962 under the ownership of Jean D. Farley and T. D. Luckett, II, becoming Luckett & Farley, Inc. Over time, the firm expanded its expertise, integrating civil and structural engineers into its team.
+By 1970, it added in-house mechanical and electrical engineering services, as well as construction management.
+The evolution continued in 1973 when it adopted its current name, Luckett & Farley Architects, Engineers and Construction Managers, Inc.